Instructions for a Gathering

 It is your first day.

-Your body wearies with the thought
+Your body wearies

-of climbing what will come;
+what will come;

 In the night, one man’s lullaby kept you awake—